Sacramento Nursing Home Abuse/Elder Care Lawyers

 More than 2 million cases of elder abuse are reported every year.
 If the facility you’ve trusted has broken their word, they must be held accountable.

 Nursing home facilities are supposed to act as an extension of your family.
 When they break that trusted bond, you have legal rights.
 Abuse of the elderly in health care facilities across the nation is becoming an epidemic.
 Don’t be a victim any longer.
 Nearly half of all nursing homes have safety issues.
-Our team knows how to stand up for your legal rights.
+Our personal injury law firm knows how to stand up for your legal rights.

 Amerio Law Firm is a group of experienced and empathetic nursing home abuse and elder care lawyers in Sacramento, and we make it our mission to protect the most vulnerable among us.
 Juries often see acts of abuse or negligence against an innocent elderly person as more sinister and criminal, meaning your settlement could be larger than if it were a normal case; however, if not done properly, you will either get less than you deserve, or worse, get the case thrown out.